NREL/EnergyPlus/design/FY2017/NFP-GlazingEnhancements.md

 Four variables are added in the struct MaterialProperties:

-	bool GlassSpectralAndAngle; // if SpectralAndAngle is an entered chcoice int GlassSpecAngTransDataPtr; // Number of transmittance data set as a function of spectral and angle associated with a window glass material int GlassSpecAngFRefleDataPtr; // Number of front reflectance data set as a function of spectral and angle associated with a window glass material int GlassSpecAngBRefleDataPtr; // Number of back reflectance data set as a function of spectral and angle associated with a window glass material
+	bool GlassSpectralAndAngle; // if SpectralAndAngle is an entered chcoice int GlassSpecAngTransDataPtr; // Data set index of transmittance as a function of spectral and angle associated with a window glass material int GlassSpecAngFRefleDataPtr; // Data set index of front reflectance as a function of spectral and angle associated with a window glass material int GlassSpecAngBRefleDataPtr; // Data set index of back reflectance as a function of spectral and angle associated with a window glass material

 The additions are mainly used to catch the changes in revised idd object: WindowMaterial:Glazing.